hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

     Hint: If you are clever, you can combine both kernel into a single kernel that is called twice: Once to compute `m` partial sums and once to sum the `m` partial sums together.

+ 7. (challenge) Modify the program so that it uses managed memory.